LowPolyDuck/MezoAgent/README.md

 - `"bro wtf is my BTC balance?"`
   → Shows your current BTC balance

-- `"how much mUSD do I have rn g?"`
+- `"how much mUSD do i have rn g?"`
   → Displays your mUSD balance

 - `"gimmie the current price of BTC?"`
   → Shows current BTC price in USD

 ### Yield Optimization
-- `"aight so optimize my yields dude"`
+- `"aight so optimize my yields doe duh fuh"`
   → Analyzes and rebalances stable coin positions for optimal yield

-- `"is there cold ass yield on mUSD?"`
+- `"is there any cold ass yield on mUSD?"`
   → Shows current yield rates for mUSD

 ### Token Creation
-- `"create a new token called UrMum with symbol MUMZ, seed it fo me, use 69 percent of supply and like 4200 musd or summin"` → Deploys new ERC20 token and seeds initial liquidity
+- `"make a token called UrMum with symbol MUMZ, seed it fo me, use 69 percent of supply and like 4200 musd or summin"` → Deploys new ERC20 token and seeds initial liquidity

 ### Blend Protocol
-- `"deposit 100 USDC into Blend ok ty bb"`
+- `"deposit 100 USDC into blend ok ty bb"`
   → Handles deposit into Blend lending markets

 ### Liquidity Management